pingcap/docs-cn/tools/tikv-control.md

 Unless otherwise noted, all commands supports both the remote mode and the local mode.

-Besides, `tikv-ctl` has two simple commands `--to-hex` and `--to-escaped`, which are used to make simple changes to the form of the key.
+Additionally, `tikv-ctl` has two simple commands `--to-hex` and `--to-escaped`, which are used to make simple changes to the form of the key.

 Generally, use the `escaped` form of the key.
 For example: